RokkuDayo/SonicFrontiersFreezeFix/README.md

 # Sonic Frontiers | Windows 11 Freeze Fix
 Solves freezing and stuttering when running the game on Windows 11 while paired with 8th or 9th-generation Intel CPUs.

-Their source seems to be two "lock bts" opcodes at 0x1503d8710 and 0x140c1df14, which both lead into a jump loop.
+Their source seems to be two "lock bts" opcodes at 0x1503d8710 and 0x140c1df14, both followed by a a jump loop.
+This is what Intel VTech tells me at least, AMD uProf tells me it's the loops themselves that are causing the huge CPU times.
 I'm not sure why these chips struggle with them.
 The second address is related to the freezes in Cyberspace and I haven't been able to get around it without the game crashing, so it's on the To-Do list for now.
 Stutters in the open world should be all fixed though.

 Installation: